dodeleye99/accelerated-cpp/11_TemplateClasses/README.md

 * [vec2](vec2) adds two more member functions to the class:
     * `erase`, which deletes the element from the Vec that the given iterator points to.
     * `clear`, which removes all the elements from the Vec.

+   This new version of the `Vec` template class is used in a program that demonstates practically how erasing elements from it, or clearing it and         refilling it may cause an iterator to become invalidated.
 ### Extensions:

 ### References: